golang-design/research/content/posts/cgo-handle.md

 Permalink: [https://golang.design/research/cgo-handle](https://golang.design/research/cgo-handle)

-In the Go 1.17 release, we contributed a new cgo facility [runtime/cgo.Handle](https://tip.golang.org/pkg/runtime/cgo/#Handle) in order to help future cgo applications better and easier to build concurrent-safe applications while passing pointers between Go and C. This article will guide though the feature by asking what the feature offers to us, why we need such a facility, and how exactly we contributed to the implementation eventually.
+In the Go 1.17 release, we contributed a new cgo facility [runtime/cgo.Handle](https://tip.golang.org/pkg/runtime/cgo/#Handle) in order to help future cgo applications better and easier to build concurrent-safe applications while passing pointers between Go and C. This article will guide us through the feature by asking what the feature offers to us, why we need such a facility, and how exactly we contributed to the implementation eventually.

 <!--more-->